VevoxDigital/Lynxii/README.md

 At current, Lynxii does not support using multiple networks or subnets.
 This is a feature we have planned and are working on.

 ## Contributing
 Lynxii is still in a very early development stage, so we're eager to hear your feedback.
-If you want to make some changes of your own to send to us, read over our [contribution guidelines](/doc/contributing.md) then submit a pull request!
+If you want to make some changes of your own to send to us, read over our [contribution guidelines](doc/contributing.md) then submit a pull request!

 ----

 *Myra ta Hayzel; Pal, Kifitae te Entra en na Loka*

-Designed and Developed by @CynicalBusiness with @VevoxDigital
+Designed and Developed by [@CynicalBusiness](https://github.com/CynicalBusiness) with [Vevox Digital](https://vevox.io)

 [GNU General Public License v3.0](/LICENSE)